Janet Burston

 Janet Elizabeth Burston (January 11, 1935 – March 3, 1998) was an American child actress who was the final leading lady in the Our Gang short subjects series, replacing Darla Hood in 1942.

 Career

 Burston began her film career in the Our Gang film All About Hash as a background child character in 1940 at age five.
 Burston stayed as a background character for two years before replacing Darla Hood as leading lady in 1941.
 She stayed with the gang until the end of the series in 1944.
-She appeared in a few outside films as well, leaving show business in 1964, eventually becoming a housewife.
+She appeared in a few outside films, including Blondie Goes Latin (1941) and Ginger (1946).

-Janet Burston married four times during her lifetime.
+Burston left show business in 1964.
 After her retirement from acting, she kept a low profile and attended few Our Gang reunions.

-Death
+Personal life

+Janet Burston was the daughter of Lester F. Burston of Oakland, California.
+She married four times.
 Burston died in her sleep on March 3, 1998.
 She was 63.